jsenv/importmap-node-module/README.md

 #### importResolution

 _importResolution_ is an object.
 When passed the generated mappings will be used to resolve js imports found in entryPoints and their transitive dependencies.
 When a js import cannot be resolved a warning is logged.
+It is recommended to use _importResolution_ as it gives confidence in the generated importmap.

 _importResolution_ is optional.
 When the importmap file is written inside a file ending with `.html` the import resolution starts from the `.html` file.
 Otherwise _importResolution.entryPoints_ must be configured.